 The Learner should bring legible copies of all readings into the examination for the Examiner.
+This is for prompting purposes, if it is required.

 Selecting Readings: Entry Level

 For Entry Level Reading for Performance examinations the Learner must perform a recital, based around a theme, including the following elements: